Category Archives: Bavarian Royals

 Lola Montez, circa 1851. source: Wikipedia

 In 1846, Ludwig met Lola Montez, an Irish dancer and actress, who had come to Munich, and she quickly became his mistress.
 She was very unpopular with the Bavarian people, because of her influence over the King, and became even more so when they found out that she was trying to become a naturalized citizen.
 The Ultramontanes fought strongly against the naturalization, resulting in the King removing them from power.
-The following year, after become naturalized, the King granted her the title Countess of Landsfeld along with a large annuity.
+The following year, after becoming naturalized, the King granted her the title Countess of Landsfeld along with a large annuity.

 King Ludwig I, c1860. source: Wikipedia